Horticultural operative (vertical farming)

 - Following procedures and best practices so that plants grow efficiently

-- Enjoys working in a team and under own initiative
+- Enjoy working in a team and under your initiative

-- Able to complete a variety of tasks with guidance
+- Be able to complete a variety of tasks with guidance

-Some jobs in this sector would require formal horticulture or agronomy qualifications to the level of HNC, HND or similar.
-However, this is a fast-developing sector and enthusiasm and some research would also be indicative of suitability.
+Some jobs in this sector would require formal horticulture or agronomy qualifications to HNC, HND, or a similar level.
+However, this is a fast-developing sector, and enthusiasm and some research would also be suitable.

 Knowledge and understanding in relation to plant growth/development and health and safety requirements in a lab or growing site would increase suitability for this role.
 An aptitude for working with technology would also be of benefit in this role.

-You can also get experience by volunteering or trying to secure work experience at a vertical farm in your locality.
+You can also get experience by volunteering or trying to secure work experience at a vertical farm in your area.

-Whatever route you choose, you’ll need to be flexible, keen to learn and have a keen interest in plants.
+Whatever route you choose, you’ll need to be flexible, keen to learn, and have an interest in plants.

-As a horticultural production operative (protected planting) you’ll have the following competencies in relation to producing protected crops to a high standard in a sustainable and profitable nursery:
+As a horticultural production operative (protected planting), you’ll have the following competencies in relation to producing protected crops to a high standard in a sustainable and profitable nursery.
+You will:

 - Monitor and manage the indoor environment effectively